Azure/azure-sdk-for-java/sdk/communication/azure-communication-common/README.md

 - [Apache Maven](https://maven.apache.org/download.cgi).
 - A deployed Communication Services resource.

-### Include the package
 #### Include the BOM file

-Please include the azure-sdk-bom to your project to take dependency on the latest GA version of the library.
+Please include the azure-sdk-bom to your project to take dependency on GA version of the library.
+In the following snippet, replace the {bom_version_to_target} placeholder with the version number.
+To learn more about the BOM, see the [AZURE SDK BOM README](https://raw.githubusercontent.com/Azure/azure-sdk-for-java/main/sdk/boms/azure-sdk-bom/README.md).

 ```xml
 <dependencyManagement>